web-generative-ui/web-generative-ui/CONTRIBUTING.md

     - Write modular, reusable code for components and utilities.
     - Avoid hardcoding values; use configuration objects or constants.
 - **Documentation**:
-    - Update documentation in the `docs/` folder for new features or changes.
     - Include JSDoc comments for public APIs and complex functions.
 - **Testing**:
     - Write unit tests using [Jest](https://jestjs.io) for new features or bug fixes.